I’m Jessica: the cooker, taster, writer, recipe developer, photographer and posting monitor for this here blog. Welcome!

-We also discovered (last year) my oldest son has an allergy to egg, almond, and turkey so whatever you see posted without those ingredients it’s because he didn’t join us for that meal.
-He’s 23 and apparently has a life of his own, which I do not understand one bit.
+Such as discovering (last year) my oldest sons’ allergy to egg, almond and turkey.
+So when you find a recipe without those ingredients it’s because we were lucky enough to have him join us at the table.
+He’s 23 and apparently has a life of his own, which I don’t understand one bit. #alwaysmybaby

-My health issues: were fibromyalgia, early onset arthritis, and joint pain.
+My own health issues were: fibromyalgia, early onset arthritis, and joint pain.
 Gone since 2012 after changing my diet (took 4 years), exercise, and losing 60 pounds.

 Husband: cardiovascular issues and inflammation.
 We discovered a 7.8 c-reactive protein level (NOT good, at all) due to major inflammation in his body, and a mess of bacteria and yeast in his gut that took 18 months to regulate.
 Change in diet (no beef, lamb, eggs, sugar, yeast, fruit, vinegar) and heavy doses of probiotics, grape seed extract, and omega 3 did the trick.

 Oldest son: allergies we thought were to dust and pollen, now know are almonds, dairy, and (chicken) eggs, he’s okay with quail or duck eggs.
 Go figure.
 Histamine imbalance, gut inflammation, and high oxalate intolerance.
 Watching what he eats and rotating foods have been helpful in reducing the inflammation.